 Fawn type: codependency.

 So those who question after if you were the narcissist.
-No, you have empathy and cared to try and help, you just went into, fight-flight, freeze and fawn mode, unconsciously to protect yourself, now it’s time to unlearn those that you taught yourself to use on a daily basis. so you could protect yourself from the narcissist manipulation.
+Not if you have empathy and cared to try and help, you just went into, fight-flight, freeze and fawn mode, subconsciously to protect yourself, now it’s time to unlearn those that you taught yourself to use on a daily basis.
+So you could protect yourself from the narcissist manipulation.